jwikman/nab-al-tools/extension/README.md

 - `NAB.SigningTimeStampServer`: Setup any TimeStampServer to be used when signing app files, or just use the new default one: `http://timestamp.digicert.com`
 - `NAB.Xliff CSV Export Path`: sets the export path for `NAB: Export Translations to .csv`.
 Default path for export is the Translation file directory.
 - `NAB.Xliff CSV Import Target State` Sets how the Target State property should be set when importing from a .csv file into a XLIFF file.
 Only the State of Targets that has been changed will get updated.
 This will setting will only be in effect when the setting `NAB.UseExternalTranslationTool` is enabled.
+- `NAB.PreferLockedTranslations` Specifies if \"NAB: Refresh XLF files from g.xlf\" should be opinionated about locked translations e.g. when both source and target consists of only whitespace.

 ## Contributing